-The silent history of nuns sexually abusing minors set to become the next Catholic Church scandal, victims say
+Nuns sexually abusing minors could become next Catholic Church scandal, experts say

 It wasn’t until Rev. Cait Finnegan gave birth to a baby girl more than three decades ago that the full trauma of all she had withstood was fully unleashed.